-The first involved using the target audiences job function in the description.
-They found that this improved click-through rates and reduced the number of ‘curiosity clicks’ on their social ads.
+- Involve your target audience’s job in the description: Zebo found that this improved click-through rates and reduced the number of ‘curiosity clicks’ on their social ads.

 If you want to run Sponsored Content Ads, you’ll need a ‘Showcase page.’

 That’s because, with a Sponsored Content advertising campaign, you’re essentially promoting an update that you’ve posted on your company page.

 Note: When running a Sponsored Content campaign, there are two kinds –